vercel/next.js/docs/basic-features/data-fetching.md

 In order to do so you have to get the full path to a file.

-Since Next.js compiles your code into a separate directory you can't use `__dirname` as the path it will return will be different from the pages directory.
+Since Next.js compiles your code into a separate directory you can't use `__dirname` as the path.
+It will be different from the pages directory.

 Instead you can use `process.cwd()` which gives you the directory where Next.js is being executed.